aneeshdamle11/os-asg/A7_slaballoc/README.md

-Q. Slab allocator in xv6
+# OS Assignments in Xv6

+## Problem
-Implement a slob allocator in xv6 for allocating struct file.
+Implement a slab allocator in xv6 for allocating struct file.
 Rewrite all the relevant parts of the code.
 Submit a patch that is created with the master branch.

-Resourses: virtual-memory-3-thrashing-...-mem-mgmt.odp
+> Resources: virtual-memory-3-thrashing-...-mem-mgmt.odp

+### Notes
-slab allocator - technique of managing mem allocation for the kernel's own needs
+> slab allocator - technique of managing mem allocation for the kernel's own needs

-buddy allocator - problems solved with slab allocator
+> buddy allocator - problems solved with slab allocator

-file.h
+- file.h
-filealloc -> creates a struct file and gives a pointer to f ftable.file -> array of struct files all struct files come from this ftable.file array
+- filealloc -> creates a struct file and gives a pointer to f
+- ftable.file -> array of struct files
+all struct files come from this ftable.file array
 - alocated statically
 - same approach for struct proc, inode etc.